 Building on these efforts, flare ribbons and coronal dimmings provide particularly powerful proxies, as they trace the footpoints of reconnected magnetic field lines and expanding coronal structures, respectively, offering unique insights into flare and CME feedback that are otherwise inaccessible \citep{Dudik2025}.
-Ribbons could be observed as enhanced emission in e.g. H$\alpha$ and 1600 \AA{} channels in the transition region and the upper chromosphere, marking the response to energy deposition at $\sim$2000~km heights \citep{Cheng1983,Doschek1983,Forbes1991_rcc}.
-Dimmings, marked by a significant depletion in coronal EUV emission due to plasma evacuation along expanding field lines, could be observed using SDO observations in 193~\AA{}, 211~\AA{} and 304~\AA{} channels ({e.g. \citealt{Mason2019,Dissauer2018,Krista2017,Veronig2025}).
-The temporal evolution of magnetic fluxes swept by ribbon and dimming areas can serve as quantitative diagnostics of magnetic reconnection and CME expansion, respectively.
+Ribbons could be observed as enhanced emission in, e.g., H$\alpha$ and 1600 \AA{} channels in the transition region and the upper chromosphere, marking the response to energy deposition at $\sim$2000~km heights \citep{Cheng1983,Doschek1983,Forbes1991_rcc}. { Dimmings, could be observed as dim areas in e.g., 193~\AA{}, 211~\AA{} and 304~\AA{} channels primarily in the solar corona, marking the significant depletion in coronal EUV emission due to plasma evacuation along expanding field lines} (see e.g., \citealt{Mason2019,Dissauer2018,Krista2017} and recent review on dimmings by \citealt{Veronig2025}).

+{ In particular, intensity evolution within coronal-dimmings could be used to infer the evolution of overlying magnetic structures.
+For example, \citet{Cheng2016,Aschwanden2017a} used time-dependent EUV dimmings to estimate expansion of erupting coronal structures during the flare, while \citet{Wang2019} tracked pre-flare dimming across multiple wavelengths to infer the stretching and opening of coronal fields before the flare.
+Separately, using SDO/AIA 304\AA{} observations \citet{Qiu2024} analyzed the tempo-spatial sequences of both brightenings and dimmings in the upper chromosphere and transition region, to track dynamic evolution of magnetic fields before and during eruptive flares, such as expansion and reconnection.

-Our paper is structured as follows.
-In Sections~\ref{sec:sim} and Section~\ref{sec:obs} we describe the methods applied to simulations and observations, respectively.
+In this paper, we introduce maps of natural logarithm of magnetic field-line lengths, or {\it L-maps}, applied to the output of 3D data-driven MHD simulations to show how these, together with flare ribbons and dimming observations, could be used to understand complex evolution of 3D coronal magnetic fields of solar eruptions.} Our paper is structured as follows.
+In Sections~\ref{sec:sim1} and Section~\ref{sec:obs} we describe the methods applied to simulations and observations, respectively.
 In Section~\ref{sec:results} we describe the results.
 In Sections~\ref{sec:discussion} and \ref{sec:conclusion} we discuss our results and draw conclusions.